Jenkins, Julia Thelma Johnston

 Today

-Partly cloudy skies early followed by scattered thunderstorms overnight.
+Thunderstorms this evening followed by a few showers overnight.
 Low 69F.
 Winds light and variable.
-Chance of rain 40%..
+Chance of rain 100%..

 Tonight

-Partly cloudy skies early followed by scattered thunderstorms overnight.
+Thunderstorms this evening followed by a few showers overnight.
 Low 69F.
 Winds light and variable.
-Chance of rain 40%.
+Chance of rain 100%.

 - Full Forecast